 The Council is a member of the Leicestershire local authority pension scheme.
-In common with most such schemes, the Council's share of the pension fund usually shows a significant deficit.
+In common with most such schemes, the Council's share of the pension fund has shown a significant deficit in recent years.
 This represents the difference between expected investment returns and the cost of providing benefits to scheme members which have been earned to date, whilst also taking into account the contributions made by the Council.

 Variations between the years will occur, principally due to changes in assumptions made by the scheme actuaries about the growth of future liabilities and rates of returns on the fund's investments.
-The graph to the right illustrates the volatility that has occurred on a year-byyear basis because of these changes, and hence, the limited context in which annual movements should be viewed.
+The graph to the right illustrates the volatility that has occurred on a year-by-year basis because of these changes, and hence, the limited context in which annual movements should be viewed.

 This year, however, there is a net asset on the pension fund, due to the significant change in economic indicators.
-However, due to asset ceiling accounting requirements, the final position is shown as neither an asset nor liability at 31st March 2023.
+However, due to asset ceiling accounting requirements, the only element that is recognised is a £36m deficit relating to unfunded liabilities.
 This is explained further in the pension fund disclosures in Note 42.